byterubpay/byterub-site/_posts/2017-09-24-logs-for-the-Kovri-dev-meeting-held-on-2017-09-24.md

 **\<rehrar>** My stuff can be discussed in the designated time. :)
 **\<anonimal>** This is a review of the past though, not future immediate/future developments.
 **\<ErCiccione>** quick update about localization of kovri?
-**\<anonimal>** re: 2., rehrar was funded and has began https://forum.getmonero.org/9/work-in-progress/88390/assistant-for-kovri-project-management
+**\<anonimal>** re: 2., rehrar was funded and has began https://forum.getbyterub.org/9/work-in-progress/88390/assistant-for-kovri-project-management
 **\<anonimal>** re: 2, sgp has contributed to kovri script development and has made plans to meet a professor of his to discuss kovri
 **\<rehrar>** Ah, ok.
 I've been working hard on structuring out the new website, testing ideas in Jekyll, and how all of it fits in with the current Docs.
 **\<anonimal>** Yes ErCiccione, please
 **\<rehrar>** Yay!
 Thanks anyone who reads this now or in the future via logs for the chance to work with Kovri like this
-**\<ErCiccione>** Ok, we started to localize Kovri in #monero-translation, i also added kovri related files in our todo list: https://taiga.getmonero.org/project/erciccione-monero-localization/kanban i'd like to keep this updated so please let us know (directly to me or in #monero-translations) if there is something we should care about
+**\<ErCiccione>** Ok, we started to localize Kovri in #byterub-translation, i also added kovri related files in our todo list: https://taiga.getbyterub.org/project/erciccione-byterub-localization/kanban i'd like to keep this updated so please let us know (directly to me or in #byterub-translations) if there is something we should care about
 **\<anonimal>** Ok great
 **\<ErCiccione>** that's it :)
 **\<anonimal>** Anything else on review for point 2?